krimster/Windows-API-with-Python/README.md

 All demonstrations are performed against systems that I own or have explicit permission to test.
 The techniques demonstrated should never be used against systems without proper authorization.

----

-## Acknowledgements

-Course:

-**Hacking the Windows API with Python – Real Ethical Hacking**

-Provided by **RedTeamNation.com**

-This repository contains my own notes, implementations, and experiments completed while following the course.